Jason Josephson Storm

 Jason Ānanda Josephson Storm received his master’s degree from Harvard University and his Ph.D. from Stanford University.
 He has held visiting positions at Princeton University, Harvard University, École Française d’Extrême-Orient in France and both Ruhr-Universität and Universität Leipzig in Germany.

 Professor Storm is a historian and philosopher of the Human Sciences.
 He has three primary research foci: Japanese Religions, European Intellectual History, and Theory more broadly.
 At the heart of his work, lies an attempt to challenge conventional narratives in the study of religion and science.
-His main targets have been epistemological obstacles, the preconceived universals which serve as the foundations of various discourses.
-Storm has also been engaged in developing innovative research models to address the void resulting from the collapse of postmodernism as a dominant academic paradigm.
+Storm has also been crafting innovative research approaches to address the void resulting from the collapse of postmodernism as a dominant academic paradigm.

 Japanese Religions: Storm’s scholarship initially concentrated on Japan in the Edo-Meiji Era (1600-1912), treating it as a central node in a series of semi-overlapping transnational networks.
 Drawing largely on archival sources written in Japanese, Chinese, French, Spanish, Portuguese, German, and Dutch, he worked on the importation of the Euro-American concepts of “religion,” “science,” and “secularism” into Japan and traced the sweeping changes—intellectual, legal, and cultural—that followed.

-This line of research culminated in his award-winning book, The Invention of Religion in Japan (University of Chicago Press, 2012), the first study in any European language to reveal how Japanese officials, under extreme international pressure, came to terms with the Western concept of religion by “discovering” religion in Japan and formulating policies to guarantee its freedom.
+This line of research culminated in his award-winning book, The Invention of Religion in Japan (2012), the first study in any European language to reveal how Japanese officials, under extreme international pressure, came to terms with the Western concept of religion by “discovering” religion in Japan and formulating policies to guarantee its freedom.

 A secondary area of specialization is European Intellectual History (esp.
-English, French, German) from 1600 to the present with particular attention to the cultural context of the formation of the Human Sciences and the construction of “religion” as an object of humanistic inquiry
+English, French, German) from 1600 to the present with particular attention to the history of esotericism and the formation of the Human Sciences

-This philosophical program has resulted in the award-winning monograph, Metamodernism: The Future of Theory (University of Chicago Press, 2021), which articulates new research methods for the humanities and social sciences by simultaneously radicalizing and moving past the postmodern turn.
+This philosophical program has produced the award-winning monograph, Metamodernism: The Future of Theory (2021), which introduces innovative research methods for the humanities and social sciences by simultaneously radicalizing and transcending postmodernism.
 (Storm and his colleagues have recently launched Metamodern Theory & Praxis, a new journal dedicated to advancing scholarship, activism, and art that engages with Metamodernism and allied movements.)

-Storm is actively completing a monograph “The Genealogy of Genealogy: Foucault, Nietzsche, History, Philosophy, and Race” (currently under review) that provides a critical genealogy of the term “genealogy,” tracing its development through Foucault, Deleuze, and Nietzsche, while uncovering its suppressed history and messy entanglements with racialization and eugenics.
+Storm is currently completing a monograph “The Genealogy of Genealogy” (under contract) that provides a critical genealogy of the notion of “genealogy,” tracing its development through Foucault, Deleuze, and Nietzsche, while uncovering its suppressed history and messy entanglements with racialization and eugenics.

 Winner: Society for the Scientific Study of Religion- Distinguished Book of the Year Award